Bhutan Tour Itinerary

 You will drive past Wandgue town and Dzong along the east west high way.
 On reaching at a junction called Lobesa, you will take a diversion and drive towards the valley of Punakha to visit a ‘temple of fertility’ or ‘Chimi Lhakhang’.

 Chimi Lhakhang was built by lama Drukpa Kunley in 1499.
 He subdued the demoness of the Dochu la with his ‘magic thunderbolt of wisdom.’
 A wooden effigy of the Lama’s thunderbolt is preserved in the Lhakhang, and childless women go to the temple to receive a wang (blessing) from the saint.

 It’s a 20-minute walk across the rice fields from the road at Sopsokha to the temple.
 The trail leads across rice fields to the tiny settlement of Pana.
 There are very few monks at the temple, which is surrounded by a row of prayer wheels and some very beautiful slate carvings.

 Walk back to meet your transport and continue drive towards Thimphu along Dochu La pass where we make a short stop once again to view the Eastern Himalayas.
 Descend from the pass brings you the village of Hongtsho, a Tibetan settlement and then onto Thimphu.
 After lunch in Thimphu, drive in the evening to Paro.

 Total drive of about 5 hours.
 Overnight at hotel.

-After breakfast at the hotel drive to Paro airport for your sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan’s second highest peak.
+After breakfast at the hotel drive to Paro airport for your sensational take-off and scenic Himalayan flight past Chomolhari, Bhutan’s second highest peak to your onward destination.